 The three screen-captured images to the right were collected during a typical melt.
 Figure 1 shows the unmelted solid samples, figure 2 reveals the meniscus point, and figure 3 corresponds to the end of the melt (clear point).
 Stored images may be recalled at any time, and can be played back frame-by-frame or as a movie.

-Thermometer Input and Timersp
+Thermometer Input and Timer

 OptiMelt is the only melting point apparatus that can also be used as a general-purpose digital thermometer and timer.
 In between melting point determinations, OptiMelt may be used with a Pt RTD to measure and log temperatures around the lab.
-Three built-in timers are also available to keep track of timed events during experiments.